neudesic/engineering-playbook/docs/README.md

 If you do nothing else follow the [Engineering Fundamentals Checklist](./engineering-fundamentals-checklist.md)!

-The [first week of an ISE project](./the-first-week-of-an-ise-project.md) is a breakdown of the sections of the playbook according to the structure of an Agile sprint.
+The [first week of an NEE project](./the-first-week-of-an-nee-project.md) is a breakdown of the sections of the playbook according to the structure of an Agile sprint.

 ## General Guidance